KastnerRG/Read_the_docs/docs/mono_fm.rst

 1) Introduction
 ---------------
-In this project we will build an FM Demodulator and implement it on the Pynq Board.
+In this project we use the `RTL2832 <https://www.rtl-sdr.com/tag/rtl2832/>`_.
+RF tuner to sample RF signals and will build a FM Demodulator and implement it on the Pynq Board.

 2) Project Goal
 ---------------